1967 anti-Chinese riots in Burma: China's response

 On 28 June 1967, the Chinese vice foreign minister, Han Nianlong delivered a letter of protest to Burma's ambassador to China.
 The contents were published the next day in the People's Daily.
 On 29 June 1967, Xiao-Ming, the Chinese Chargé d'affaires in Rangoon demanded the Burmese government punish the rioters, recompense the families of the victims, make a public apology, and ensure the safety of embassy staff and Chinese citizens in Burma.
 On the same day, 200,000 people rallied outside the Burmese embassy in Beijing.
 Red Guards removed the Burmese flag and national emblem.

-Between August to October 1967, China pressured Burma with accusations and threats through direct communication and through the newspaper and radio.
-Between June 1967 to November 1970, the Chinese media praised the actions of the Burmese communist party.
+Between August and October 1967, China pressured Burma with accusations and threats through direct communication and through the newspaper and radio.
+Between June 1967 and November 1970, the Chinese media praised the actions of the Burmese communist party.
 In 1968, Zhou Enlai assumed control of the Chinese foreign ministry.
 At a memorial rally for Liu Yi, the vice-chairman of the central committee of Burma Communist Party called for the removal of Ne Win's government.
 This news appeared in the People's Daily and the Red Flag.

 Travel between Burma and China was restricted.
 China accused Burmese delegates of spying.
 No high level Chinese officials visited Burma for three years.

 Burma's response

 The Burmese government appealed for calm.
 China's demands were rejected.
 The movements of Chinese embassy staff and Chinese in Rangoon were restricted.
-The activities of Chinese entities such as the Burma-China Friendship Association, the All Burma Peace Committee, and the People’s Democratic Youth League were also restricted.
+The activities of Chinese entities such as the Burma-China Friendship Association, the All Burma Peace Committee, and the People's Democratic Youth League were also restricted.

 The Burmese ambassador to China was recalled.
 China's economic assistance program in Burma and its trade agreements with Burma were cancelled.
 After 31 October 1967, payments for the living expenses of Chinese technicians in Burma were ceased.
 Correspondents of the Xin hua News Agency were deported and their office closed.
 Communists in Burma were arrested.

 Burmese nationalism and Ne Win's popularity increased.